debops/debops/docs/code-standards-policy.rst

   needed for other roles to use as Ansible local facts; this should ensure that the data used by other roles is available at all times, and therefore idempotent.

-- roles MUST NOT use Ansible debug mechanisms such as ``debug`` and ``ignore_errors`` modules/module parameters for normal operations.
-If during development or normal operation a role consistently experiences issues, they should be fixed or handled conditionally instead of being ignored.

 .. _debops_policy__ref_code_standards_role_default_variables: